-— Nissan Ratzlav-Katz is opinion editor at www.IsraelNationalNews.com who frequently writes for NRO.
+— Nissan Ratzlav-Katz is opinion editor at www.IsraelNationalNews.com, and frequently writes for NRO.
 His commentaries have been published internationally and translated into several languages.
-He lives in Israel and can be reached through his homepage.